 How to Enter & Criteria (Instructions are also on PDF form)

 - Multiple pieces may be submitted.
 Fill out an entry form for each piece you are going to submit.

 - Submit a photo of the completed sculpture(s) to be entered, or a detailed sketch if not yet completed (jpg accepted).

 - Submit a description of the work(s): size, composition, how it will be stable and safe for the viewing public.
-(No sharp edges, etc.).
-Note: Most sculptures for Cloverdale will be placed on concrete sidewalks & must be free standing.
-A few areas are available for staking and two portable pads for bolting (68" diameter and 6" deep.)
+(No sharp edges, no moving sculpture parts, etc.).
+Note: Most sculptures will be placed on concrete sidewalks & must be free standing.
+No bolting into the sidewalks.
+A few areas are available for staking.

 - Submit a resume.

 - Submit a specific artist statement about work(s) to be entered; maximum of 200 words per each entry.